CodeByGaetan/ChatPoc/README.md

 # Chat - Your Car Your Way

-Proof of Concept (POC) for the Chat Feature in the Your Car Your Way Application.
+Proof of Concept (POC) for the Chat Feature in the Your Car Your Way app.

 The Front-end uses :
 ![Static Badge](https://img.shields.io/badge/Angular-14.1.3-red)